nithinp7/Althea/README.md

 ### Nithin Pranesh

 Althea is a glTF-based rendering engine built in Vulkan.
-The goal is to create an intuitive, user-facing rendering API at a reasonable abstraction level, while still leveraging Vulkan's benefits.
+The goal is to create a flexible and performant rendering testbed for further graphics projects.
 The progress so far and the tentative roadmap are discussed below.

 ## Progress